Dre Campbell Farm

 There is no need to buy a soil pH test kit to test whether your soil is alkaline.

 Add 1/2 cup of white vinegar to 1 cup of garden soil in a container.
-If it begins to fizz, then the soil is alkaline.
+If it begins to fizz, the soil likely contains calcium carbonate (lime).
+This often indicates alkaline conditions in the soil.

 14. Clean and Wash Vegetables

-Soaking freshly picked crops in a mixture of vinegar and water can help remove dirt and kill bacteria.
+Soaking freshly picked crops in a vinegar-and-water mixture can help remove dirt and reduce the number of some surface bacteria.
 Scrub off any remaining dirt, rinse, and dry.

-The solution will also give the produce a clean shine.
+The solution will also give your fruits or vegetables a clean shine.

 16. Treatment for Root-Knot Nematodes

-Therefore, you can use it as a natural treatment for root-knot nematodes.
-Mix 10 mL of wood vinegar with 1 liter of water and apply it to the soil.
+To give it a try, mix 10 mL of wood vinegar with 1 L of water, then apply it to the soil.

 17. Clean Birdbath

-To freshen up and clean the birth bath, mix one part white vinegar with nine parts water.
+To freshen and clean the birdbath, mix one part white vinegar with nine parts water.

 Next, apply the solution to the target container and leave it to soak for a while.
 Finally, scrub thoroughly to remove dirt and algae.